dragen1860/MAML-Pytorch/README.md

 4. just run `python miniimagenet_train.py` and the running screenshot is as follows:
 ![screenshot-miniimagetnet](res/mini-screen.png)

+If your reproducation perf. is not so good, maybe you can enlarge your `training epoch` to get longer training.
+And MAML is notorious for its hard training.
+Therefore, this implementation only provide you a basic start point to begin your research. and the performance below is true and achieved on my machine.

 ## Benchmark

 | Model                               | Fine Tune | 5-way Acc. |        | 20-way Acc.|        |